-The following gives some instructions on how to configure the portal function on Omada Controller.
+The following gives some instructions on how to configure the portal authentication on Omada Controller.

 Start Omada Controller software and login to the management page.
-For how to install and login to Omada Controller, please refer to Chapter 1 of the User Guide of Omada Controller Software.
+For how to install and login to Omada Controller, please refer to User Guide of Omada Controller Software

 Note: Please keep the controller running when you use portal authentication.

-- Go to Wireless Control > Portal and click to create a new portal.
+1. Go to Authentication > Portal and click to create a new portal.
 Specify a name and select the SSIDs for the Portal.

-- Choose one of the eight authentication methods.
-These authentication methods are available: No Authentication, Simple Password, Local User, Voucher, SMS, Facebook, External RADIUS Server and External Portal Server.
+2. Choose one of the five authentication methods.
+These authentication methods are available: No Authentication, Simple Password, Hotspot, External RADIUS Server, and External Portal Server.

 - With No Authentication configured, all wireless clients connected to EAP devices will have access to internet without any authentication.
 But clients will still see the pre-set login page.